dmulholl/pyro/tests/readme.md

 # Test Suite

+To build a new debug binary and run the test suite run:

+    $ make check

-You can run the test suite from the root directory using the `test` command:
+from the root directory.
+Alternatively, you can run the test suite using the `test` command directly:

     $ ./out/pyro test ./tests/*.pyro

-To build a new binary and immediately run the test suite with it run:

-    $ make check